neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 You might go through the suggestions above and find that your semantics, operator or sink compatibility, and non-functional requirements don't align.
 For example, you might be in the following situation:

 - You need an outer join, but data can be really delayed on one side.
-You want to update your sink when a join occurs, but Structured Streaming joins don't support the update output mode.
+You want to update your sink when a join happens, but Structured Streaming joins don't support the update output mode.
-- You need to write your outer join to a file sink, but file sinks don't support update output mode.
+- You want to use update mode with your streaming aggregation operator, but you have a file sink; file sinks don't support update output mode.

-In that case, you need to use on of our "escape" hatches.
-Such a situation warrants caution: it is an advanced use of Structured Streaming.
-You might consider using `flatMapGroupsWithState` in combination with the `foreach`/`foreachBatch` sinks to make this work.
+In these cases, you need to use one of Structured Streaming's "escape" hatches.
+You will need to use [arbitrary stateful processing](), likely in combination with the `foreach`/`foreachBatch` sinks to make this work.

 ## Examples